lborb/book/src/applications.md

 Applications of Rust:
 * [_An Introduction to Chip-8 Emulation using the Rust Programming Language_](https://github.com/aquova/chip8-book/releases) - PDF book
+* [A thoughtful introduction to the pest parser](https://pest.rs/book/) - a library for writing plain-text parsers
 * [Build a Lua Interpreter in Rust](https://wubingzheng.github.io/build-lua-in-rust/en/)
 * [Book of crosvm](https://google.github.io/crosvm/) - a hosted (a.k.a. type-2) virtual machine monitor
 * [Create Your Own Programming Language with Rust](https://createlang.rs/)